trias-project/alien-plants-belgium/src/dwc_mapping.md

 description <- raw_data
 ```

+### Create an
+### Term mapping

+Map the source data to [Taxon Description](http://rs.gbif.org/extension/gbif/1.0/description.xml):
-Transpose the data for the description columns, including for NA values:
+Gather the data for the description columns, including for NA values:

 ```r